 In this program, attendees with a visual disability join family and friends for the exhibit, performance, or event.
-Then, using a MindsEye headset, they listen to a trained audio describer relate the visual information.
+Then, using a MindsEye headset, they listen to a trained audio describer relate the visual information in real time.
 For example:

 - the antics of a team’s mascot